top1944/duckuments/docs/atoms_85_fall2017_projects/16_distrubuted_est/30-final-project-report-fleet-communication.md

 #### Message encoder
 In order for the messages to be sent and recieved, a universal message type is needed for simplicity.
-To not limit the message type for other packages, a serialization library was implemented, which allowes to take in data as a ROS message and outpust the data as a ByteMultyArray.
+To not limit the message type for other packages, a serialization library was implemented, which allowes to take in data as a ROS message and outputs the data as a ByteMultyArray.
 After the message is sent, the data is then parsed back into a ROS message.

-*TODO* (&FEF: do you need to talk to me about this?)
+With this encoder library other packages can send and recieve any of the standard ROS messages (std_msgs) without having to serialize the data first.

 #### Framework
 For easy use of the messaging algorithm a ROS package, with two ROS nodes was implemented.
 The two nodes are the receiver_node and the sender_node.